locross/phase1Project/README.md

 Commit 4: Finished placement for output / added customisation buttons + functions |
 Commit 5: Added JSON.db with fetch and push request for form set up |
 Commit 6: Added function to change values using db / updated outpage |
+Commit 7: Have certain elements hidden until form is submitted.
+Adds to page simplicity |